 - You will define, and sometimes you even should, multiple, different target markets.
 Please remember, we are setting a hypothesis about value proposition, so having various customer segments will help in the later stages of business process innovation if your first, second, or each next theory fails.

-Let's use Apple as a hypothetical example.
+Let’s use Apple as a hypothetical example and company product innovations.
 Who are my potential target markets?

-- First, someone wants to use the iPhone but have the problem (pain) of getting one because of the lack of financials.
+- First, someone wants to use the iPhone but has the problem (pain) of getting one because of the lack of financials.
 This group will appreciate flexible financing or trade-in deals.

 - Second, somebody owns Mac but doesn’t own the iPhone.
 The customers can’t use iCloud and multitasking on many devices simultaneously.
 This group will value iCloud features as it will give them o lot of gains.